quky/Privacy-Policy/README.md

 ---

-### 6. Data Retention
+### 6. Additional Data Retention Details

-We retain user data only for a limited period of time and only as necessary to provide app functionality and support.
+We retain data only as described above and only for the minimum time necessary.

-Email communications: Stored for up to 90 days after the issue is resolved, then permanently deleted.
-Diagnostic and non-personal data: Stored for up to 12 months, then automatically deleted or anonymized.
-Local app data on your device: Stored until you manually delete the app data or uninstall the application.

-We do not retain personal data indefinitely.
+Users may request deletion of their data at any time by contacting us, and we will delete it within a reasonable timeframe unless retention is required by law.

 We do not store personal data on external servers.

-Users may request deletion of their data at any time by contacting us, and we will delete it within a reasonable timeframe.

 ---